 For newcomers to ecommerce, dropshipping is a low cost way to get started in the industry.
 Dropshippers don’t have to buy stock or manage their fulfilment – they outsource this work to a third party.
 You, the seller, simply provide the storefront, sales process, and marketing to sell those products online.

 While the concept is straightforward, outsourcing the procurement, storage, and shipping to a third party doesn’t come without risks.
-And finding the right dropshipping suppliers or companies is a tough task.
+And finding the best dropshipping suppliers or companies for you is a tough task.

 What are dropshipping suppliers and companies?

 Dropshipping suppliers provide the product for sellers, and ship it to customers.

 Dropshipping companies provide access to lots of different suppliers and products you can choose from.

 You need to work with a supplier so that you have products to sell.
 Think of them as your backstage hand – managing all the behind-the-scenes activities to move your product from storage to customers’ doorsteps.

 Every dropshipping business differs slightly, but the relationship between sellers and suppliers who dropship will look something like this: